e-gun/HipparchiaGoServer/README.md

 ### TODO (in vague order of priority)

+* problem deleting a passage when you add the whole author
 * WithinXWordsSearch() needs to have more corner cases checked
 * room to improve lemma highlighting